 Clean running water is a must for good health and sanitation.
 That’s why it can be so unsettling when you turn on the faucet and murky or discolored water comes running out.
-A tall glass of mud water is definitely not thirst-quenching and can be alarming to say the least.
-Strange water conditions can be quite common, and are usually simple fixes.
+A tall glass of mud water is definitely not thirst-quenching and can be alarming, to say the least.
+Strange water conditions can be quite common and are usually simple fixes.
 Here are some common water conditions and what they mean.

 There are several reasons why you could be seeing brown rust water.

 There are a couple of things you can do if you are suffering from brown water.
-First ask your neighbors if they too are suffering from brown water.
-If this is the case its more likely a disturbance in a municipal line that is causing the issue.
+First, ask your neighbors if they too are suffering from brown water.
+If this is the case it is more likely a disturbance in a municipal line that is causing the issue.
 To resolve this issue try flushing your plumbing by running the water for about 20 minutes.
 If your neighbors have clean running water then it could be a rusty pipe or your water heater may need to be replaced.
 Contact your plumber and have them run diagnostics.

 Cloudy water is also one of the most common water conditions.
 Cloudy water usually poses no threat as it is most often caused by hair bubbles.
 This is quite common if the water has been turned off for repairs, or if the faucet is rarely turned on.
 Most of the time the problem clears up on its own.
 If the water doesn’t clear up on its own, then you have a more serious problem.
 Mineral buildup can also cause cloudy water.
 You should have a professional plumber check it out.

 You should always contact a professional plumber if things don’t seem right with your plumbing system.
 It may be nothing, or it could turn out to be a major plumbing problem.
-Having water conditions and plumbing problems addressed by professionals saves time, money, and protects your health and safety.
+Having water conditions and plumbing problems addressed by professionals saves time, and money, and protects your health and safety.
 Contact John Owens Services today!